-Given the Chance is an initiative of the Brotherhood.
-It has been designed to assist marginalised job seekers into work, support employers to grow and diversify their workforce, and foster social benefit and inclusion in workplace communities.
+Given the Chance is an employment initiative of the Brotherhood of St Laurence.
+It is designed to assist marginalised job seekers into work, support employers to grow and diversify their workforce, and foster social benefit and inclusion in workplace communities.

 'It is life changing.'
 Hear from Eski who secured a permanent job with ANZ through our Given The Chance program.